Minnesota Trails 2020

 37 miles – Continue riding the Paul Bunyan Trail directly from our hotel at Walker.
 We bike south all day with lunch on your own in Backus or Hackensack.
 The ride ends today in Pequot Lakes, once again riding right to our hotel.

 36 miles – Continue the Paul Bunyan Trail right from our hotel, all the way to its end at Crow Wing State Park.
 Lunch today is at mile 20 in Brainerd, where we will have a picnic for you at the Northland Arboretum.
-Continue on to Crow Wing State Park where we will van back to Brainerd/Baxter for our night’s stay.
+Continue on to Crow Wing State Park where we will van to St Cloud for our night’s stay.
 We’ll have a fun dinner out tonight!

 15 miles - St. Paul's urban trail system is full of wonderful routes.
 We've selected one that will lead us around quiet city streets, over the Mississippi River, and past the stunning Minnehaha Falls.
 After lunch we will pack up and van back to our opening hotel for goodbyes and hugs.